-Market Share for Q2 2022 was 33%.
-Canadian Treatment Points increased by 2% year over year with increased production volumes and frac related chemical sales.
+Market Share for Q3 2022 was 37%.
+Canadian Treatment Points increased by 11% year over year with increased production volumes and frac related chemical sales.

 Although absolute Treatment Points are a guiding indicator of activity levels for the production chemical business, these individual treated wells increasingly exhibit higher volumes of produced oil, natural gas, and associated water, which correspondingly requires higher volumes of production chemicals.
-These favourable characteristics are associated with increased measured depths and higher production volume attributes of many modern wells.
-As evidenced by the graphs below, until Q2 2020, Treatment Points have continued to generally trend upward since Q4 2016.
-However, as outlined above, Q2 2020 onwards has been negatively impacted by the economic effects of COVID-19, the lower commodity price environment seen throughout 2020, and the impact of extreme weather in the southern US in February 2021.
+These favorable characteristics are associated with increased measured depths and higher production volume attributes of many modern wells.
+As evidenced by the graphs below, until Q2 2020 Treatment Points have continued to generally trend upward since Q4 2016, however Q2 2020 onwards was negatively impacted by the economic effects of COVID-19, the lower commodity price environment seen throughout 2020, and the impact of extreme weather in the southern US in February 2021, with the subsequent period demonstrating growth and stabilization.